shmilylty/OneForAll/README.md

 # OneForAll
-Subdomain One For All：Full Cowl-100% Smash
+Subdomain Collection One For All：Full Cowl-100% Smash

+# Developing